ChiragAgg5k/suraksha-ai/docs/milestone 2.md

 6. **Easy and Seamless Integration**: SPOT AI is made to work with consumers' current security camera configurations in an intuitive and seamless manner, reducing the need for complicated installs or extra hardware.
 This user-centric strategy improves the entire user experience and lowers adoption obstacles.

-7. **continual Improvement**: In order to make sure that SPOT AI stays applicable, efficient, and user-friendly over time, it was designed with the idea of continual improvement.
+7. **Continual Improvement**: In order to make sure that SPOT AI stays applicable, efficient, and user-friendly over time, it was designed with the idea of continual improvement.
 User feedback and developing technologies are incorporated into the system.

 8. **Design Consistency**: To provide a seamless experience across different components, a unified design system is followed with consistent patterns for visuals, interactions and terminology.